Gameslinx/Tessellation/README.md

 Keep in mind that the trailer was also recorded at 4k.
 I don't have any other benchmarks for performance yet, but if you are running the game at 1080p you can expect similar performance with more modest specs.

 Parallax will be releasing for Beyond Home soon.
 I look forward to you all being able to experience it!

+## Installation
+- Download the correct version of Parallax for your KSP version
+- Drag and drop the "Parallax" folder into GameData
+- Adjust any settings you need to in the config (Parallax/Config/ParallaxGlobal.cfg)
+- Launch the game, and make sure your terrain quality is set to high